leonidg/gitdoc/Git.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-It looks like there was a conflict.
+It looks like there was a problem.
 Let's take a look at what's going on:

 <pre><code>$ git status
 On branch master